xiv3r/termux-vnc-xfce/README.md

     apt install xfce4-terminal

 xfce4-terminal - Terminal emulator for XFCE.
 It is not included as part of XFCE installation to allow use of aterm or st.

+Run:

+    vncserver -localhost

+remember the response of host like; localhost:0 localhost:1 localhost:2

+go to RealVNC and rename the host address place your password tap ok...